 Call for Presentations

-This year, the conference will highlight presentations showing how GIS is being used in education to connect people together, break down barriers, and shape our future.
+This year, the summit will highlight presentations showing how GIS is being used in education to connect people together, break down barriers, and shape our future.
 Join us to exchange ideas and best practices with leading educators and administrators.
-Participating in the conference will connect you with others who share your professional interests.
+Participating in the summit will connect you with others who share your professional interests.
 Hands-on training will help you keep your edge.
 Your involvement will help make it the premier event for those advancing the use of GIS in education.
-Saturday and Sunday July 7-8 will include plenary sessions and lightning talks related to the conference theme and other topics.
+Saturday and Sunday, July 11 and 12, will include Plenary Sessions and Lightning Talks related to the summit theme and other topics.

-User presentations at the Education GIS User Conference will follow the same format as UC presentations.
-The focus of your presentation may be an idea, a successful project, tips and tricks for fellow conference attendees, or a demonstration.
+User presentations at the Education Summit @ Esri UC will follow the same format as Esri User Conference (Esri UC) presentations.
+The focus of your presentation may be an idea, a successful project, tips and tricks for fellow summit attendees, or a demonstration.

 - The presenter biography must be 200 characters, including spaces, or less.